massgov/mayflower-patternlab/CONTRIBUTING.md

 ## Review by Maintainers

 Once you've opened your PR, Mayflower maintainers will review and either request changes or merge it.
-Thanks again!

-## Acknowledgements
+Thanks!

+***

+**Acknowledgements**

-Thanks to Rob Allen's [The beginner's guide to contributing to a GitHub project](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/) and Matt Stauffer's [How to contribute to an open-source GitHub project using your own fork](https://mattstauffer.co/blog/how-to-contribute-to-an-open-source-github-project-using-your-own-fork) for providing these helpful instructions on working with github open source projects.
+Thanks to Rob Allen's [The beginner's guide to contributing to a GitHub project](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/) and Matt Stauffer's [How to contribute to an open-source GitHub project using your own fork](https://mattstauffer.co/blog/how-to-contribute-to-an-open-source-github-project-using-your-own-fork) for providing these helpful instructions on working with Github open source projects which we relied heavily on for this document.